gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 ---
-title: "Embracing GraphQL - How I migrated to Gatsby v1"
+title: "Embracing GraphQL — How I migrated to Gatsby v1"
 date: "2017-09-26"
 image: "toa-heftiba-274947.jpg"
 author: "Tim Arney"
 excerpt: "Moving to Gatsby 1.x and embracing the new GraphQL setup can be daunting but the effort is going to payoff"
 ---

-Before I built React FAQ, I went looking for a static site generator.
+Before I built [React FAQ](https://reactfaq.site/), I went looking for a static site generator.

 I had a few criteria in mind.